Infineon/mtb-example-btsdk-rfcomm-spp/README.md

 2. Open the ClientControl application and open the "WICED HCI" serial port for the device.
 Default baud rate configured in the application is defined by the BSP HCI\_UART\_DEAULT\_BAUD #define, usually either 3M or 115200 depending on board UART capabilities.
 3. Run the BTSpy program to view protocol and application traces.
 4. On Windows 10 PCs, right click on the Bluetooth&#174; icon in the system tray and select 'Add a Bluetooth Device'.
 Find and pair with the spp app.
 That will create an incoming and an outgoing COM port on your computer.
 Right click on the Bluetooth&#174; icon in the system tray and select 'Open Settings', scroll down and select "More Bluetooth options" and then select the 'COM Ports' tab.
-5. Use application such as Term Term to open the outgoing COM port.
+5. Use application such as TeraTerm to open the outgoing COM port.
 Opening the port will create the SPP connection.
 6. Type any key on the terminal of the outgoing COM port, the spp application will receive the key.
 7. For 20721B2 based AIROC&#8482; kits, use the Custom button on audio shield board as application button rather than the button on the base board.